-In an unregulated profession like translation, finding a reliable supplier can be hit and miss for the customer.
+In an unregulated profession like translation, finding a reliable translator with translator certification can be tough for the customer.
 One way to make sure you get more work is to be an accredited translator.
 This article will tell you how to join the ranks of certified translators.

 One way of cultivating trust is by showing the client that you’re an accredited translator.
 Accreditation gives you official status as a member of the translation profession.

-The gold standard translation qualification is the Diploma in Translation from the Chartered Institute of Linguists.
-Only people with professional translation skills are able to pass this exam.
-If someone has the DipTrans, then a certain amount of quality assurance comes guaranteed.
+The gold standard translation qualification is the Diploma in Translation (DipTrans) from the Chartered Institute of Linguists.
+Only expert translators with outstanding professional translation skills are able to pass this exam.

-The other leading translation qualification is the MA in Translation Studies.
+For a more academic translation qualification, you may like to do an MA in Translation Studies.
 A translator with this qualification has trained extensively in translation theory.
-They may also have trained in a specialisation, like law, literature or videogame localization.
+They may also have trained in a specialisation, like law, literature, medical translation or videogame localisation.

 Professional Translator Association Memberships

 There are numerous associations for translators all over the world.
-Membership fees can go from tens to hundreds.
-So, it’s worth shopping around and seeing what you’ll get for your money.
-It’s also important to consider if and how your customer will differentiate between them.
+Membership fees often run into the hundreds, so it’s worth shopping around to see what you’ll get for your investment.
+It’s also important to consider whether and how your customer will differentiate between them.

 Becoming a government-approved translator